learningequality/kolibri-docs/docs/manage/_content.rst

     :alt: Use the text input fields to add the new address and the name for the local network import

 #.
 Click :guilabel:`ADD` to save this address to your device settings.
 If you later decide to delete it, use the link *Forget*.
 #.
-Click :guilabel:`CONTUNUE` and follow the same steps for selecting topics and resources as for the :ref:`import from Kolibri Studio <import_studio>`.
+Click :guilabel:`CONTINUE` and follow the same steps for selecting topics and resources as for the :ref:`import from Kolibri Studio <import_studio>`.

 .. warning:: This feature was introduced in Kolibri version 0.11, and all the server devices to be used for this type of content import **must have the Kolibri version 0.11 or later** running.